galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_06/index.md

 Ever wanted commercial support for your Galaxy needs?
 There is now a [Commercial Galaxy Support directory](/src/Support/Commercial/index.md) you can consult if you are looking to find service providers and consultants.
 The initial list includes consultants, server providers, cloud providers, and commercial trainers.

 Want to add your company to that list?
-Send an email to [mailto:outreach AT galaxyproject.org](outreach AT galaxyproject.org).
+Send an email to [outreach AT galaxyproject.org](mailto:outreach AT galaxyproject.org).

 ----